firebase/genkit/docs/plugin-authoring-evaluator.md

     throw new Error('Output is required for Deliciousness detection');
   }

-  //Hydrate the prompt and generate an evaluation result const deliciousnessPrompt = getDeliciousnessPrompt(ai);
+  // Hydrate the prompt and generate an evaluation result const deliciousnessPrompt = getDeliciousnessPrompt(ai);
   const response = await deliciousnessPrompt(
     {